nrrb/tao-te-ching/11_the_uses_of_not/README.md

 is in the use of what isn’t.

-UKLG: One of the things I love about Lao Tzu is he is so funny.
+> **Note** UKLG: One of the things I love about Lao Tzu is he is so funny.
 He’s explaining a profound and difficult truth here, one of those counter-intuitive truths that, when the mind can accept them, suddenly double the size of the universe.
 He goes about it with this deadpan simplicity, talking about pots.